rschristopher/rschristopher.github.io/src/criticisms/environment.md

  destructive practices that leave large patches of earth uninhabitable.
-And Bitcoin's "e-waste" is demonstrably benign conpared to smart phones, solar panels, and especially electric vehicles.
+And Bitcoin's "e-waste" is demonstrably benign compared to smartphones, solar panels, and especially electric vehicles.
 To pretend otherwise is either shamefully naive or unscrupulously evil.